 In the perfect world, you would get all the vitamins, minerals, and essential nutrients from a healthy lifestyle and a balanced diet.
 For Mothers, your life is full of activities and you may not always have time to maintain a balanced and well-rounded diet.

 This is especially true for new Mothers, as looking after yourself can often drop to the bottom of your to-do list, as you are busy caring for your child/children.
-This is why a lot of women turn to vitamins and supplement, to compensate their diet, or to even top up on vitamins.
+This is why a lot of women turn to vitamins and supplements, to compensate their diet, or to even top up on vitamins.

 Why do we need Vitamins?